ImperialOctopus/worlds-to-follow/docs/01-guide/05-character.md

 You cannot usually learn specialist languages without at least 5 in Encyclopaedia; if your character is from a foreign country or would otherwise have come into contact with a specialist character before the story starts, ask your Arbiter if it would be appropriate for you to start with a specialist language.

-## Example Character: Lysander Bell, Industrialist
+## Example Character: Lysander Bell

 Lysander is a relatively balanced character, with a focus on movement and dexterity.
 He uses firearms to fight, but prefers to avoid fighting where he can.
 He isn't a smart man, despite his image of himself as a tech genius.